hansraj2003/Liver_Disease_Predictor/README.md

 ## Overview

 This project is an example of supervised learning, where the algorithm learns from labeled data to make predictions.This project aims to develop a predictive model to classify patients based on their liver disease status.
 The project involves data cleaning, exploratory data analysis (EDA), model building, and deploying the best model using Flask.
-Multiple machine learning models, including K-Nearest Neighbors (KNN), Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, and Support Vector Classifier (SVC), were trained.
+Multiple machine learning models, including Logistic Regression, Random Forest, and Support Vector Classifier (SVC), were trained.
 The best-performing model is selected for deployment.
 This project is an example of supervised learning, where the algorithm learns from labeled data to make predictions.

 ## Technologies and Frameworks Used